SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Smart groups can be created from the device list.

-1. Click **All devices** in the navigator to open the device list.
+1. Click "All devices" in the navigator to open the device list.
 2. Filter the devices in the list to select the desired devices.
-Refer to [Filtering devices](#filtering-devices) for details on how to do so.
+Refer to [Filtering devices](#filtering-devices) for details on filtering.
-3. Click **Create smart group** at the top-right.
+3. Click **Create smart group** at the right of the top menu bar.
 4. Enter a name for the group and click **Create**.

 <img src="/guides/users-guide/smartgroup1.png" alt="Create a smart group" style="max-width: 100%">

-The new group will appear as a top-level group in the Groups menu of the navigator.
+The new group will appear as a top-level group in the "Groups" menu of the navigator.
 Smart groups can be distinguished by a small cogwheel in the folder icon.

 <img src="/guides/users-guide/DeviceManagement/DevMgmt_SmartgroupIcon.png" alt="Smart groups" style="max-width: 100%">

-In the Sub-asset tab you can adjust your selection and modify the filter settings.
+In the "Sub-asset" tab you can adjust your selection and modify the filter settings.

-To delete a smart group click the Cogwheel button at the top-right and click **Remove group** in the menu.
+To delete a smart group click the Cogwheel button at the top right and click **Remove group** in the menu.

 <img src="/guides/users-guide/smartgroupdelete1.png" alt="Adding top-level groups" style="max-width: 100%">

 **Important**: Deleting a smart group is irreversible.

-**Note**: Smart groups are not shown when using the Cockpit application.
+>**Info**: Smart groups are not shown when using the Cockpit application.

 ## <a name="device-details"></a>Device Details